kelseym/rad-container-service/docs/command.md

         - **via-setup-command** - A reference to a setup command image (format: `repo/image:version[:commandname]` where the `commandname` is optional).
 See the page on [Setup Commands](https://wiki.xnat.org/display/CS/Setup+Commands) for more.
         - **derived-from-wrapper-input** - Name of a Wrapper input which is a "parent" to this input.
 See [Deriving values](#deriving-values).
         - **derived-from-xnat-object-property** - Property of an XNAT object that will be used for the value of this input.
 See [Deriving values](#deriving-values).
+		- **multiple** - A boolean value indicating whether this input should be allowed to resolve to multiple values (e.g., you want this input to be all T1 scans, rather than matching precisely one or erroring-out).
+If `true`, this input cannot provide values for a command-mount, nor be the target for an output handler, nor have children apart from providing values for a command-input.
+Default: `false`.
     - **output-handlers** - A list of [output handlers](#output-handling).
 You use these to instruct the container service how and where to upload your container's outputs.
         - **name**
         - **type** - The type of object that will be created in XNAT.
 Currently only `"Resource"` is accepted.